Investment Fraud Definition

 No, FINRA arbitration is not the only way to recover your funds after losing money due to investment fraud.
 However, it is often the best way to go about getting your money back.
 FINRA arbitration decisions are not eligible for appeal, but the benefits often offset this risk.
 If you were to bring your case to court, not only are decisions appealable, but the entire process can drag on for many years.
 Even if the judge ultimately decides that you should be repaid, it can be many more years before you are compensated.
 With FINRA arbitration, the entire complaint process can be settled in as few as eighteen months.

 Whether you can sue your stockbroker in court depends on whether you have an arbitration agreement with your brokerage firm.
 If you do, you will probably have to arbitrate your case with FINRA.
 If you haven’t signed an arbitration agreement, you may be able to pursue your claim through a civil lawsuit.
 Once one of our investment fraud lawyers reviews the circumstances of your case, we can advise you about your options for pursuing compensation.
-Call us at 800.931.8452 so we can learn how we can help you.

 The punishment for investment fraud can be severe, depending on all the circumstances.
 If found guilty of investment fraud, in addition to paying restitution through arbitration or civil claims, brokers, financial professionals and others who intentionally or even negligently commit fraud may lose their licensing and certifications.
 They can also face criminal charges and penalties, including jail time.